Prayer Mysteries

 and praise God far more for unanswered prayer

-Hebrews 5:7 During the days of Jesus’ life on earth, he offered up prayers and petitions with loud cries and tears to the one who could save him from death, and he was heard because of his reverent submission.
+Hebrews 5:7 He, in the days of his flesh, having offered up prayers and petitions with strong crying and tears to him who was able to save him from death, and having been heard for his godly fear

 How thoughtfully did you read that?
-The Holy, Eternal Son of God passionately prayed “to the one who could save him from death” and yet, despite being “heard,” he died an agonizing death in humiliation and apparent defeat.
+The Holy, Eternal Son of God passionately prayed “to him who was able to save him from death” and yet, despite being “heard” he died an agonizing death in humiliation and apparent defeat.

 If by answered prayer we mean being given what we want when we want it, it is a biblical fact that not every prayer will be answered, no matter how Spirit-filled and faith-filled we are.

 Moses, Elijah and Job were men of superior integrity, devotion and faith.
 Jonah was a prophet of God.
-They not only wished they were dead, they asked God – some even pleaded with him – to kill them (1 Kings 19:4; Numbers 11:14; Job 6:8-9; 7:15; Jonah 4:3,8,9).
-None of these prayers were answered.
+They not only wished they were dead, they asked God – some even pleaded with him – to kill them (1 Kings 19:4; Numbers 11:15; Job 6:8-9; 7:15; Jonah 4:3, 8-9).
+None of these prayers was answered.

 Paul was adamant that this “thorn” was anti-God; “a messenger of Satan” that tormented him.
 Despite the mighty apostle’s immense faith and spiritual authority, however, God cared too much for Paul’s spiritual well-being to answer his repeated prayers for the attack to end.
 God’s “grace” – the spiritual empowering to endure, divinely seeded within Paul – was enough.